Mosquitoes flying around

 Once inside, black widows are most likely to linger if they find dark, hidden areas.
 They tend to like warmer places in a home.

-Why do I Have so Many Black Widows Around My House?
+Why Do I Have So Many Black Widows Around My House?

 If you have many black widow spiders around your home, you likely have dark places for other pests to hide.
 Clutter, like gardening tools and furniture, can provide hiding places.
-Your property is also more likely to draw the spiders if you have leaves and lawn clippings in your yard or keep wood piles unprotected.
+Your property is also more likely to draw spiders if you have leaves and lawn clippings in your yard or keep wood piles unprotected.
 Rotting stumps left over from tree removal may also attract black widows.

 Are Black Widows Dangerous To Humans?